 Volunteerism is central to the ethos of First Church.
 Since our founding in 1865, we have been active in the life of the community, both immediately near us at the corner of 10th and G Streets NW and beyond.

 As we look to our future, we welcome your leadership in one of the ministries that are already underway.
 If we are not yet doing something that you think would benefit our community, we invite you to consider how we might undertake that work.

-To volunteer or to share your ides for new involvements for the congregation, please speak with moderator, Nan McConnell or one of the ministers after worship.
+To volunteer or to share your ides for new involvements for the congregation, please speak with our Moderator or one of the ministers after worship.

 Homework Assistance: Join other First Church members at the Shaw Community Center to provide children and youth with academic support on their road to success.
 Time commitment is flexible depending on availability, with options for Monday through Thursday evenings during the academic year.